 Maya Miller (class of 2022, she/her/hers)

 is a Public Policy major with a certificate in Policy Journalism and Media Studies and a minor in Environmental Science.
 She is originally from Des Moines, Iowa and hopes to pursue a career in journalism and media after she graduates.
-On campus, Maya is a member of the Duke University Marching Band (known affectionately as "DUMB") and has served as a staff reporter for The Chronicle.
-Last summer she interned as a breaking news reporter for her hometown paper, The Des Moines Register, and will intern as a metro reporter for the Star Tribune in Minneapolis in summer 2021.
-Her senior thesis will examine the relationship between the decline in local news resources and poor coverage of elected representatives in Washington, D.C.2021.
+On campus, Maya was a member of the Duke University Marching Band (known affectionately as "DUMB") and has served as a staff reporter for The Chronicle.
+In summer 2020, she interned as a breaking news reporter for her hometown paper, The Des Moines Register, and has interned as a metro reporter for the Star Tribune in Minneapolis in summer 2021.

 Jack Rubenstein (class of 2022, he/him/his)

 is a Public Policy Major with a certificate in Civic Engagement and Social Change and minor in Political Science.
 He is originally from Fort Lauderdale, Florida and hopes to work on the Hill after graduation.
 Jack took a leave of absence in the fall 2020 semester to work as a Field Organizer for the North Carolina Democratic Party.
 Prior to that, he was an intern for Common Cause North Carolina, Cal Cunningham's U.S. Senate Campaign, and Congresswoman Debbie Wasserman Schultz.
-On campus, he writes for the Duke Chronicle's Arts and Entertainment section, Recess, and has been active within Duke's Center for Politics, Polis.2021.
+On campus, he used to write for the Duke Chronicle's Arts and Entertainment section, Recess, and was active within Duke's Center for Politics, Polis.

 Amanda Kang (class of 2022, she/her/hers)

-On campus, Amanda is the VP of Engagement for Women in Politics, VP of Philanthropy for Scale and Coin Business Society, and the previous VP of Finance for the Duke chapter of WISER International.
-She is also a research assistant on the Global Care Policy Index project team, focusing on care policies in the United States.
-This past fall, Amanda took a gap semester to serve as the Call Time Manager for Eugene DePasquale's Congressional campaign in PA-10 and worked as the VP of Student Outreach for Swing NC Duke.2021.
+is a Public Policy major with a minor in Economics and French Studies.
+On campus, Amanda was the VP of Engagement for Women in Politics, VP of Philanthropy for Scale and Coin Business Society, and the previous VP of Finance for the Duke chapter of WISER International.
+She also worked as a research assistant on the Global Care Policy Index project team, focusing on care policies in the United States.
+In fall 2020, Amanda took a gap semester to serve as the Call Time Manager for Eugene DePasquale's Congressional campaign in PA-10 and worked as the VP of Student Outreach for Swing NC Duke.

 Kyle Melatti (class of 2022, he/him/his)

-is a Public Policy and Political Science double major and pursues a minor in Computer Science.
+is a Public Policy and Political Science double major with a minor in Computer Science.
 He is originally from Las Vegas, Nevada and plans to pursue law school or graduate school.
-AT Duke, he has previously served as a Senator for Duke Student Government.
-He also serves as President of Duke Students for Education Reform, Co-Chair of the Program in American Grand Strategy, and TK Fellow at the Kenan Institute for Ethics.
+At Duke, he has previously served as a Senator for Duke Student Government.
+He also served as President of Duke Students for Education Reform, Co-Chair of the Program in American Grand Strategy, and TK Fellow at the Kenan Institute for Ethics.
 Additionally, he has been a Research Assistant for Professors Helen Ladd and Doug Brook at the Sanford School.
 He is interested in public budgeting and administration, education, and national security.
-He spent the past summer interning for Congresswoman Susie Lee’s D.C.
-Office.2021.
+He spent summer 2020 interning for Congresswoman Susie Lee’s D.C.
+Office.

 Daisy Lane (class of 2022, she/her/hers)

 is a Public Policy and History double major from Charlotte, North Carolina.
-At Duke, she is the Press and Marketing Committee Chair for Duke Votes as well as the Vice President of Community Outreach for Women in Politics and an officer in the Alexander Hamilton Society.
-She also worked as a writing coach for Public Policy 155, is a tutor for student athletes, and volunteers with the Duke Puppy Kindergarten.
-This year she is involved in a Bass Connections project called "Elections in a Pandemic" where she and two other women created and executed a pilot project aimed at convincing non-voters to vote.
-She spent last semester working with Duke Votes and various campus organizations to promote voting across Duke's campus and encourage all members of the Duke community to engage politically.
-After graduation she hopes to work in politics and attend law school.2021.
+At Duke, she was the Press and Marketing Committee Chair for Duke Votes as well as the Vice President of Community Outreach for Women in Politics and an officer in the Alexander Hamilton Society.
+She also worked as a writing coach for Public Policy 155, was a tutor for student athletes, and volunteered with the Duke Puppy Kindergarten.
+In 2021, she was involved in a Bass Connections project called "Elections in a Pandemic" where she and two other women created and executed a pilot project aimed at convincing non-voters to vote.
+She spent fall 2020 semester working with Duke Votes and various campus organizations to promote voting across Duke's campus and encourage all members of the Duke community to engage politically.
+After graduation she hopes to work in politics and attend law school.

 Jeremy Carballo Pineda (class of 2022, he/him/his)

 is a public policy and political science double major with a concentration in normative political theory.
 He is originally from Wilmington, NC.
-On campus, he is involved in GANO, Team Kenan, and the Chronicle Editorial Board.
-He is currently a John M. Belk Fellow and Intern for the Hunt Institute where he works on national educational equity policy.
+On campus, he was involved in GANO, Team Kenan, and the Chronicle Editorial Board.
+He was also a John M. Belk Fellow and Intern for the Hunt Institute where he worked on national educational equity policy.
 His research interests include structural Marxism and expanding the project of democracy to non-citizens in the US.
 After college, he plans on attending law school or working on the Hill.
-He was previously a reporter for IndyWeek where he covered the NC General Assembly, a policy intern for Emerging Markets Investors Alliance where he analyzed the sovereign debt conditions of Brazil, and an immigration legal intern for asylum seekers in Miami.2021.
+He was previously a reporter for IndyWeek where he covered the NC General Assembly, a policy intern for Emerging Markets Investors Alliance where he analyzed the sovereign debt conditions of Brazil, and an immigration legal intern for asylum seekers in Miami.

 Lucy Callard (class of 2022, she/her/hers)

 is a Public Policy major, with a minor in Classical Civilizations and a certificate in Policy Journalism and Media Studies.
 She is originally from Cincinnati, Ohio and plans to attend law school or graduate school after Duke.
-Lucy is a captain of Duke’s Varsity Swimming and Diving Team and is a member of Duke Athlete Ally.
-She is also a member of the Bass Connections project: Harnessing Data for North Carolina Jails to Inform Effective Policy, where she interviews stakeholders to explore the utility of a statewide jail database for North Carolina.
-Her policy interests cover a variety of civil liberty issues, including criminal justice reform, LGBTQ rights and voting rights.2021.
+A superb student athlete, competing in the USA Olympic Team trials in 200 M Butterfly, Lucy was the captain of Duke’s Varsity Swimming and Diving Team and a member of Duke Athlete Ally.
+She was also a member of the Bass Connections project: Harnessing Data for North Carolina Jails to Inform Effective Policy, where she interviewed stakeholders to explore the utility of a statewide jail database for North Carolina.
+Her policy interests cover a variety of civil liberty issues, including criminal justice reform, LGBTQ rights and voting rights.

 Wyatt Bui (class of 2022, he/him/his)

 is a Public Policy major, pursuing minors in Religious Studies and Economics.
 He is originally from Orange County, California.
 On campus, he has worked in a variety of different roles, including as an operations intern for Duke Men’s Basketball, a team member of the Duke Law Innocence Project, and as a member of the Interfraternity Council Executive Board.
 He has also worked closely with the I’m Not Done Yet Foundation to raise money for Duke’s adolescent oncology program through the annual Shave and Buzz philanthropy event.
-Additionally, he is working on a research project with a Political Science professor focusing on African American political participation in the South.
-Last summer, he worked for a Congressman in Washington D.C., and he plans to pursue law school after graduating.2021.
+Additionally, he worked on a research project with a Political Science professor focusing on African American political participation in the South.
+In summer 2020, he worked for a Congressman in Washington D.C., and he plans to pursue law school after graduating.

 Caroline Avery (class of 2022, she/her/hers)

 is a Public Policy major, with a minor in History.
 She is from Spokane, Washington.
-On campus, Caroline is on the executive board of Women in Politics, a teaching assistant at the Center for International Development, and a member of the Penny Pilgram George Women's Leadership Initiative.
+On campus, Caroline was on the executive board of Women in Politics, a teaching assistant at the Center for International Development, and a member of the Penny Pilgram George Women's Leadership Initiative.
 Caroline is passionate about social justice, especially issues related to women, children, and families.
 In the summer of 2020, she interned for a local nonprofit called WomenNC.
-This coming summer she hopes to intern for a legal advocacy group or on Capitol Hill.2021.

 Shania Khoo (class of 2022, she/they)